 The Driver and Vehicle Licensing Agency plays an integral role in all members businesses as the administrators of the vehicle keeper database.
 From a vehicle first being registered to renewing the tax and to notifying that the vehicle has been sold the DVLA is involved at every stage.

 The newsletter will be issued on a quarterly basis and the DVLA would be delighted to receive any suggestions that you may have for articles to be included in future editions.
 There is also a facility on each page of the newsletter which allows feedback to be offered on any suggestions for improvement.
-Send your suggestions for articles to Amanda Brandon at the BVRLA, email@example.com.
+Send your suggestions for articles to Amanda Brandon at the BVRLA, email@example.com and the newsletter is available from the links below:

 The BVRLA estimates that our members handle in excess of 5 million paper transactions from the DVLA each year.
 This causes a huge administration burden and the BVRLA is working to hard improve these processes and move them where possible to being an electronic transaction.